anwanguow/brainfuck/README.md

 ## Implemention

-We provide implementations of the Brainfuck language in various programming languages.
+I have provided implementations of the Brainfuck language in various programming languages.
 Each implementation is placed in a folder named after the language, and inside each folder, there are two versions: one that compiles Brainfuck code to the target language, and another that directly executes Brainfuck code and prints the result to the console.

-Now, we have finished the implemention of C and C++.
+Now, I have finished the implemention of C and C++.

 To be continued...